Accountability Tool

 • Give flexibility on how resources can be used (within agreed values).

-• Evidence of strength: Budget flexibility clauses, real-time amendment mechanisms.
+• Strength: Budget flexibility clauses, real-time amendment mechanisms.

 • Make outcomes, not bureaucratic compliance, the focus of accountability.

-• Evidence of strength: Outcome stories, impact snapshots instead of long reports.
+• Strength: Outcome stories, impact snapshots instead of long reports.